-Foster carers should monitor the whereabouts of their foster children and who they are having contact with and following the South Yorkshire Missing from Home and Care Protocol whenever a foster child is missing from their home.
+Foster carers should monitor the whereabouts of their foster children and who they are having contact with and following the South Yorkshire Children Missing from Home and Care Protocol (2021) whenever a foster child is missing from their home.

 4. Private Fostering

-A privately fostered child is a child under 16 (or 18 if disabled) who is cared for by an adult who is not a parent or close relative where the child is to be cared for in that home for 28 days or more.
 Close relative is defined as "a grandparent, brother, sister, uncle or aunt (whether of the full blood or half blood or by marriage or civil partnership) or step-parent.
-A child who is Looked After by a local authority / Children’s Services Trust or placed in a children's home, hospital or school is excluded from the definition.
+A child who is Looked After by a local authority / Children's Services Trust or placed in a children's home, hospital or school is excluded from the definition.
 In a private fostering arrangement, only the parent(s) holds Parental Responsibility and agrees the arrangement with the private foster carer.

 Privately fostered children are a diverse and sometimes vulnerable group which includes:

 - Children sent from abroad to stay with another family, usually to improve their educational opportunities - see also Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure;